-Breakfast and lunch are free for all.
+Breakfast and lunch are offered daily and are free for all.

 Student enrichment fees must be paid or settlement arrangements must be made before the first day of school.
 All payments and payment arrangements are handled by your school Office Manager.
 Perspectives adheres to all federal and state laws protecting the rights of homeless students.
-Homeless students will have all school fees waived.
+Homeless students will have all school fees waived through the Students in Transition Living Situations program.
+If you feel that your child falls into this category, please reach out to your school leader.
 Other students whose families encounter financial hardship may apply for a payment plan through the campus's main office.
-A payment plan will allow families to reduce payments and/or extend payment timelines so that students may still participate in mandatory school activities without penalty for inability to pay.
-Families who are encountering hardship related to the payment of enrichment fees should contact Sonia Cantres scantres@pcsedu.org regarding payment plan options and fee waivers.
+A payment plan will allow families to reduce payments and/or extend payment timelines so that students may still participate in school activities without penalty for inability to pay.
+Families who are encountering hardship related to the payment of enrichment fees should contact Sonia Cantres at scantres@pcsedu.org regarding payment plan options and fee waivers.

 Refunds or partial adjustments are not given if the student does not participate in their grade-specific activities for any reason, or if the student enrolls in another non-Perspectives school for any reason during the school year.
 All fees are non-refundable and non-transferable to another student.
 All fees must be paid or settled if any student transfers from Perspectives.
-If a parent/guardian transfers their child from PCS and has an outstanding fee balance, that balance will remain on the student's account if the student were to enroll at any Perspectives campus.
+If a parent/guardian transfers their child from PCS and has an outstanding fee balance, that balance will remain on the student's account if the student were to re-enroll at any Perspectives campus.
 Perspectives also reserves the right to withhold the student's final transcript pending payment of outstanding fees.